 This program allows to estimate trailing edge noise for an isolated airfoil or a rotating airfoil.
-It accompanies the paper "Trailing Edge Noise for Rotating Blades" by Sinayoko, Kingan and Agarwal in 2013 (to be published in the Proceedings of the Royal Society A).
+It accompanies the paper "Trailing Edge Noise for Rotating Blades" by Sinayoko, Kingan and Agarwal in 2013 (published in Proceedings of the Royal Society A).

 The code is written in Python.
 It has been run using the free Anaconda Python Distribution from ContinuumIO.

 The code is pre-installed in the cloud as an IPython notebook.